 On the other hand, a heavy duty pallet that weighs 23.4kg is better for transporting heavy products or for storing in a racking system.
 This kind of pallet has a static load of 10,000kg, a dynamic load of 2,000kg and a racking load of 1,500kg.

 Therefore, it’s important to know what kind of plastic pallet you’re dealing with, and what type of application you want to use it for.
+The pallet supplier should know the load ratings for every plastic pallet they offer.

 How will you balance your load?

-When you try to figure out how much a pallet will carry, the type of load is very important.
 For example, if you are a watermelon farmer, your load is fairly heavy, but it’s balanced evenly across the pallet.
 Most growers also put the watermelons into a cardboard box or a bulk container first.
 Then, they put that on the pallet.
 Using this type of container also helps spread the load evenly across the pallet.

 On the other hand, if your load is a roll of printing paper, or a bulk bag of grain, it puts most of the pressure on the centre of the pallet.